Undergraduate study - 2024 entry

 Our BSc Environmental Geoscience programme is accredited by the Committee of Heads of Environmental Sciences (CHES), the education committee of the Institution of Environmental Sciences (IES).

-This internationally recognized accreditation highlights our academic excellence and our programmes’ professional relevance and applicability to the workplace.
-Membership of the Institution offers stepping stones on a career path - from student to Chartered status, attracting professionals of high standing with significant specialist and interdisciplinary experience.
+This internationally recognized accreditation highlights our academic excellence and our programmes’ professional relevance.
+Membership of the Institution offers stepping stones on a career path, from student to Chartered status, attracting reputable professionals with specialist and interdisciplinary experience.

-Students enrolled in our programme are eligible for free student membership with the IES, receiving a range of benefits for the duration of their studies.
+Students enrolled in our programme are eligible for free student membership with the IES, receiving a range of benefits during their studies.
 They can also upgrade to Associate membership upon graduation.

-Our programme is aligned with the academic requirements of Registered Environmental Practitioner (REnvP) and starts graduates on a route towards becoming a Chartered Environmentalist or Chartered Scientist.
+Our programme is in line with the academic requirements of Registered Environmental Practitioner (REnvP) and starts graduates on a route towards becoming a Chartered Environmentalist or Chartered Scientist.

 The exciting nature of environmental geoscience means you will have a diverse learning experience during your years with us.